junichi11/fuelphp-netbeans/README.md

 If you check "ignore...",
 active position isn't moved to the source files node when you create a new file at the MVC nodes.
 Otherwise go to there.

+**Please notice that if you use remote upload on save, you can't ignore these.**

 ## Important!
 Don't clone to SD Card port from new project option!(Hang up...)